catalystdevelopment/catalyst-cli/README.md

 - `cd build`
 - `cmake ..`
 - `make`
+You can also run `make` with multiple threads to speed up the build process like so:
+- `make -j<number of threads>`

 The binaries will be in the `src` folder when you are complete.